guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 ### **Purpose**

-Guide the user in generating comprehensive, high-quality **Custom GPTs** for by following an exhaustive framework that leaves no ambiguity.
+Guide the user in generating comprehensive, high-quality **Custom GPTs** for **TU Delft Computer Science Engineering bachelor** courses by following an exhaustive framework that leaves no ambiguity.
 This meta-instruction set details every necessary context, method, and decision point so that the GPT, regardless of inherent knowledge, is fully informed.
-The aim is to create a reliable GPTs across domains such as technology, programming, science, mathematics, etc. ensuring persistent contextual understanding and precise instruction execution.
+The aim is to create a reliable **academic** GPTs ensuring persistent contextual understanding and precise instruction execution.

-Custom GPTs are specialized variants of ChatGPT, built entirely through custom instructions without coding.
-They integrate external knowledge, maintain persistent context, and generate responses tailored to specific domains.
-In this case, the focus is on TU Delft Computer Science Engineering courses.
-These instructions extend the general GPT Builder framework with course-specific details—ensuring that every GPT supports your academic needs through structured, concise, and methodical interactions.
+Custom GPTs are fine-tuned variants of ChatGPT designed to respond specifically, integrate external knowledge, and maintain consistent, context-aware interactions.
+They are built entirely via custom instructions without requiring any code.
+The following framework guarantees that the GPT:

+- Adheres meticulously to the student’s workflow and objectives.
+- Produces structured, iterative, and verifiable responses.
+- Provides accurate and precise responses.

 ---

 ## Step 1: Context Acquisition

+Before drafting any instructions, collect and define essential contextual data.
+This step is critical for ensuring that the GPT understands every nuance of the user's need.
+Concentrate on the following core elements:

 ### 1.1 Define Academic Scope
 - **Gather Official Information:** Collect study guides, Brightspace course pages, syllabi, and official course descriptions.
 Identify the course title, objectives, key topics, and evaluation methods.
-- **Clarify Workflow:** Confirm that the GPT must reflect your structured, step-by-step approach—formal, concise responses segmented into short paragraphs.
+- **Clarify Workflow:** Inquire as to the typical learning workflow of the course.

 ### 1.2 Interaction & Formatting Preferences
-- **User Preferences:** Specify tone (formal and direct) and formatting rules (e.g., responses in Markdown, no more than five lines per paragraph).
+- **User Preferences:** Ideally the GPT's responses should be in a short sentences & paragraphs (below 5 lines).
 - **Verification:** Produce a brief summary of the academic context and preferences for user confirmation before proceeding.

-*Conclusion of Step 1:* Ensure all essential course context and interaction guidelines are accurately captured.
+Ensure all essential course context and interaction guidelines are accurately captured.

 ---

 ## Step 2: Document Processing & Material Extraction

+If external materials are provided (research papers, datasets, manuals), employ a rigorous analytical process to integrate them effectively.

 ### 2.1 Material Gathering
 - **Convert and Organize:** Convert textbooks, book solutions, and study guides into Markdown.
 Download past exam PDFs and organize them in cloud folders (e.g., Books, Lecture Slides, Assignments, Exams, Miscellaneous).